-2.1.1 Limited Liability Company
+2.1.1.
+Limited Liability Company

-Pursuant to Article No. 92, a Limited Liability Company is an association of a maximum number of 50 Partners; each shall be liable to the extent of his interest in the company.
+Pursuant to Article No. 92, a Limited Liability Company is an association of a maximum number of 50 partners; each shall be liable to the extent of his interest in the company.

-The company name shall be derived from its activities or from the name of one or more Partners.
-In all cases, the name of the company shall be followed by the phrase ("with limited liability" or "W.L.L.").
+The company name shall be derived from its activities or from the name of one or more partners.
+The name of the company shall be followed by the phrase "with limited liability" or "W.L.L." in all cases.

-2.1.2 Single Person Company
+2.1.2.
+Single Person Company

-Pursuant to Article No. 85, a Single Person Company means, for the purposes of applying the provisions of this law, every activity where the Capital is fully owned by one natural or legal person of Kuwaiti nationality or any member of the Gulf Cooperation Council (GCC).
+Pursuant to Article No. 85, a Single Person Company means, for the purposes of applying the provisions of this law, every activity where the capital is fully owned by one natural or legal person of Kuwaiti nationality or any member of the Gulf Cooperation Council (GCC).
 The owner of the company shall be liable to the extent of this company's capital.

-The Company name shall be derived from its activities or from the name of the Partner.
-In all cases, the name of the Company shall be followed by the phrase ("Single Person Company").
+The company name shall be derived from its activities or from the name of the Partner.
+The name of the company shall be followed by the phrase "Single Person Company" in all cases.

-2.1.3 Joint Venture Company
+2.1.3.
+Joint Venture Company

-Pursuant to Article No. 76, a Joint Venture Company has no legal personality and can be formed between 2 or more Partners, with the right of recourse against each other in connection with company's activities.
+Pursuant to Article No. 76, a Joint Venture Company has no legal personality and can be formed between 2 or more partners, with the right of recourse against each other in connection with company's activities.

-A Joint Venture shall be restricted to the relationship between the Partners and shall not operate directly with third parties.
-A legal relationship shall be established between a third party and a partner or partners with whom it has contracted and not directly with the joint venture.
+A Joint Venture shall be restricted to the relationship between the partners and shall not operate directly with third parties.
+A legal relationship shall be established between a third party and a partner or partners with whom it has contracted and not directly with the Joint Venture.